lambdaclass/aleo_lambda_vm/README.md

 ## Out of scope for this current roadmap

-- Other instructions are not used by mint and transfer.
+- Other instructions not used by mint and transfer.
 - 0ther data types not used by mint and transfer (U64 and records are enough).

 ## Requirements